Injured by a Drunk Driver? The Driver May Not Be the Only One Responsible

 STFBC Seeks Justice Under Dram Shop Law for Brain-Damaged Plaintiff

 In November 2019, our client was driving a vehicle on his way home from his job when a 20-year-old drunk driver struck him, launching him into the street.
 He suffered severe brain injuries that left him in a persistent vegetative state.

-Meanwhile, the drunk driver was arrested for DUI.
-She was later discovered to be uninsured.
+Our law firm represents both the victim and his six-year-old son, who will never hear his father's voice again.
+This young family has been grievously robbed of their future.
 When the family came to us, our investigation revealed that the drunk driver had been served alcohol at two popular Miami bars earlier that night.
 As a result, we are pursuing damages against the at-fault bars that contributed to our client's injuries under the Florida dram shop statute.
+To read more, visit our blog.

 Seeking Compensation Under Florida's Dram Shop Laws